 At first glance Redcar’s long flat expanses wouldn’t appear to provide the toughest of challenges for the jockeys.
 However, the track is certainly not without its pitfalls and challenges.
 Maintaining momentum around the turns, judgment of pace, and timing a late run correctly are all absolutely crucial to success here.

 No trainers have managed to edge supporters into the black over this same spell.
-Nor has it been the happiest of hunting grounds for favourite backers, with the two-year-old non-handicap events (44%, +£14.43) being the only profitable race category.
+Nor has it been the happiest of hunting grounds for favourite backers, with the two-year-old non-handicap events (44%, +£14.43) being the only lucrative race category.

 Races at Redcar